-Travelling out of Singapore for holiday seems to be out of the question.
-If you are experiencing travel blues, staycation is the best remedy.
+Travelling out of Singapore for a holiday seems to be out of the question.
+If you are experiencing travel blues, a staycation is the best remedy.
 Only hotels certified with SG Clean and approved by STB will be allowed to receive guests for the purpose of leisure during Singapore’s ‘Phase 2’ of reopening.
 The SG Clean quality mark provides more assurance when we head out to enjoy leisure activities.
 For instance, all approved hotels in Singapore set the most stringent hygiene measures and operational protocols to ensure the safety and well-being of guests.

 I had the chance to stay at Sofitel Singapore City Centre again but this time to experience what hotel stay will be like in the new normal; many of which will change from what we typically used to.

 Sofitel Singapore City Centre is located above Tanjong Pagar MRT station within Guoco Tower, a mixed-use development skyscraper in the CBD area.
 At the entrance, you will be welcomed by Lasvit’s 9m crystal chandelier, inspired by the dance of leaves carried in a gust of wind which seamlessly blends the concept of the iconic Plane trees in Paris with the Tembusu leaves in Singapore.
 From level 1, you will need to take the lift to the main lobby on level 5 for check-in formalities and take another separate lift to your room.

 Apart from hygiene measures, safe distancing, temperature check, SafeEntry QR codes and filling up the health & travel declaration form will be the norm to instil public confidence.
 2 days prior to my stay, I was asked to complete the online check-in and provide my estimated arrival time to ensure that my room is ready upon arrival.
 This is actually a common practice, but Sofitel has implemented staggered check-in timings to reduce capacity and intermingle at the lobby.